Charlotte Hatherley

-Charlotte Franklin Hatherley (born 20 June 1979) is an English singer, songwriter, guitarist and soundtrack composer.
+Charlotte Franklin Hatherley (born 20 June 1979) is an English singer, guitarist and songwriter.
 She initially came to prominence as guitarist and backing vocalist for alternative rock band Ash.
-Since leaving Ash in 2006, she has pursued a solo career and acted as a touring instrumentalist for Bryan Ferry, KT Tunstall, Bat for Lashes, Cold Specks, Rosie Lowe and Birdy.
-Hatherley has also been a touring member of NZCA Lines and is currently musical director for South African artist Nakhane.
+Since leaving Ash in 2006, she has worked as a solo artist and acted as a touring musician for Bryan Ferry, KT Tunstall, Bat for Lashes, Cold Specks, Rosie Lowe and Birdy.
+Hatherley has also been a touring member of NZCA Lines and was the Musical Director for South African artist Nakhane.